WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 How To Tell If a Globe Valve Is Open or Closed

-Globe valves are used when precise flow control or throttling is required, such as in control loops, HVAC balancing, and process lines where accurate regulation of flow is critical.
+Globe valves are used when precise flow control or throttling is required, such as in control loops, HVAC balancing, and process lines.

 Reading a Globe Valve